Dance Gavin Dance: 2013–2014: Acceptance Speech

-On August 21, 2012, Dance Gavin Dance announced Craig's departure via Facebook, stating:
+On August 21, 2012, Dance Gavin Dance announced Craig's departure via Facebook.

 Tilian Pearson, formerly of Tides of Man, was asked to replace Craig as clean vocalist during the making of his solo album, Material Me (2013).
 Pearson, along with guitarist Josh Benton and bass guitarist Tim Feerick, were confirmed as official members by Jon Mess.
 The band's fifth album, Acceptance Speech, was released on October 8, 2013 with Rise Records.
 The album was produced by Matt Malpass.
 Shortly after the shooting of their music video for their single "Strawberry Swisher Pt.
 3", Josh Benton parted ways with the band in order to focus on his career as an audio engineer and producer.
 Aric Garcia of post-hardcore band Hail the Sun replaced Benton for The Acceptance Speech Tour and The Rise Records tour.
 On September 17, Dance Gavin Dance released a b-side from Acceptance Speech, entitled "Pussy Vultures".